probnum2026/probnum2026.github.io/support.md

 You should
 - Briefly describe your motivation for attending ProbNum 2026.
 - Attach a CV.
-- State in the email you intend to present a paper submitted to the ProbNum proceedings or plan to submit a poster presentation.
+- State if you intend to present a paper submitted to the ProbNum proceedings or plan to submit a poster presentation.
 Include the title and abstract of the said paper or poster.

 You will be informed of the decision by 17th June.